Bushwallyta271828/Past-Projects/README.md

 ## Speech Recognition Project

-This was a project I once worked on for a friend's brother who was doing psychological research.
+This was a project I once worked on for David's brother.
 I was given a large number of sound files of people saying single words and I had to identify the word and identify the milisecond when the word was first spoken.
 In the end, this proved rather problematic, and I do not believe the most recent version of the code (the one here) is working properly.

 ## Schedule Management Code